ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-6-polymorphism.rst

    :feedback_c: This code will compile.
 The student class does have a getInfo method.
    :feedback_d: There is no problem at run-time.

-   What is the output from running the main method in the GradStudent class?
+   What is the output from running the main method in the Student class?

    .. code-block:: java